talbotsk/tfs_workitems_to_gitlab_issues/README.md

 ### Prerequisites

+1. Install Node.js
+2. Install TFS CLI (npm install -g tfx-cli@0.6.4 not https://www.npmjs.com/package/tfx-cli due to error "Failed to find api location for area: Location id")
-1. Install TFS (tfx-cli) and GilLab (glab) cli where this is running (ie: action or locally)
+3. Install GilLab CLI (glab cli https://gitlab.com/gitlab-org/cli/-/releases) where this is running (ie: action or locally)
+4. Set GitLab Host/Configuration in c:\Users\USER\.config\glab-cli\config.yml
-2. In GitLab, [create a label](https://docs.gitlab.com/ee/user/project/labels.html#create-a-label) for EACH work item type that is being migrated (as lower case)
+5. In GitLab, [create a label](https://docs.gitlab.com/ee/user/project/labels.html#create-a-label) for EACH work item type that is being migrated (as lower case)
     - ie: "user story", "bug", "task", "issue", "feature"
-3. Define under what area path you want to migrate
+6. Define under what area path you want to migrate
     - You can modify the WIQL if you want to use a different way to migrate work items, such as `[TAG] = "migrate"`
+7. Use PowerShell 5.1

 ### Things it migrates